Overview

 This is optional parameter depending on algorithm. -

-⇒ to access the type from the result of the modified list.
+::type⇒ to access the type from the result of the modified list.

-then there is no need of using::type
+If algorithm name is postfixed with_tthen there is no need of using::type

 rename